slimtoolkit/slim/README.md

 - Discover HTTP endpoints to make the HTTP probe more intelligent.
 - Scripting language dependency discovery in the "scanner" app.
 - Explore additional dependency discovery methods.
-- Build/use a custom Boot2docker kernel with every required feature turned on.
 - "Live" image create mode - to create new images from containers where users install their applications interactively.

 The [`WISHLIST`](WISHLIST.md) doc includes even more potential improvements.